 I have heard it said so often by different people that one cannot progress spiritually without a Guru.
 Yet I have met with different teachers who are Gurus and I wouldn’t want to follow them.
 I think this is because the Western mind is so focused on individuality.
 It isn’t like the Eastern mind that has the long tradition of following the Guru and Master.

 I have followed different Gurus and non-Gurus.
-I have loved them all and they have taught me so much.
-But I was never their disciple even when I wanted to be.
+I have loved them all, and they have taught me so much.
+But I was never their disciple, even when I wanted to be.

-I remember meeting with a quiet remarkable man when I lived in India.
+I remember meeting with a remarkable man when I lived in India.
 He seemed eternally young and when he laughed, which was often, the earth shook.
 He lived in one room and when he exited the front door his garments never had a crease in them.
 I asked him if he would teach me.
-His reply was short, “Tony I couldn’t teach you.
+His reply was brief, “Tony I couldn’t teach you.
 You are too arrogant.”
 I felt very hurt and left.

 There have been so many people, some who are deeply committed spiritual teachers who have been disowned by their Guru.
 The spiritual teacher Andrew Harvey was told by his Guru Mother Meera that he should give up being homosexual.

 And the best thing a spiritual seeker can do is to avoid gurus. – Dr. Steve Taylor The Leap: The Psychology of Spiritual Awakening.

 I think in the West the reason for the Guru/Disciple connection has less to do with the process of spiritual awakening and more to do with the need of the disciple.
 Dr. Steve Taylor writing in Psychology Today puts it this way: –